plan-be/iode/CONTRIBUTE.md

 ## Before the release

-1. Replace "In development" in the last change log file (directory doc/changelog/versions) by "Release on <current date>".
+1. Replace "In development" in the last change log file (directory doc/changelog/versions) by "Released on <current date>".
 2. Commit your changes.
 3. Create an annotated tag on the new commit.
 The name of the tag is the name of the last change log file in doc/changelog/versions.
 The annotation should be something like "release <current date>".